Accreditation and CPD

 Why is accreditation required?

-MedCo’s use is determined by the Pre-Action Protocol for Low Value Personal Injury Claims in Road Traffic Accidents and it is the system enabling the provision of first fixed costs medical reports.
+MedCo’s use is determined by the RTA Small Claims Pre-Action Protocol and/or the Pre-Action Protocol for Low Value Personal Injury Claims in Road Traffic Accidents and it is the system enabling the provision of first fixed costs medical reports.

 The Government’s Civil Procedure Rules require all medical experts completing the first fixed costs medical reports in low value soft tissue injury claims to complete accreditation training.